What Is Surge Protection?

 Without proper surge protection, voltage spikes can instantly “fry” or slowly wear down the sensitive parts inside your electronics and appliances, leading to expensive and unexpected failures.

-Today, nearly every device in your home has a delicate computer chip, from your dishwasher to your smart thermostat.
-These parts are not built to handle voltages higher than the standard 120 volts.
-When a strong surge hits, it can instantly burn out these chips.
-This can cause major damage to expensive items like your HVAC system or your new TV.
+Today, nearly every device in your home has delicate electronics, from your dishwasher to your smart thermostat.
+These parts are not built to handle voltages substantially above the normal supply.
+A strong surge can burn out these components, causing major damage to items like HVAC controls or a new TV.
 The continuous barrage of smaller, daily surges can also cause a gradual decline in device performance and longevity.

 How to Choose the Best Surge Protection for Your Home’s Electrical System